LiuxhRobotAI/LiuxhRobotAI.github.io/_publications/CE_Benelux2026.md

 title: "Contraction Estimator: a Global Optimal Solution for Robotics Optimization Problems"
 collection: publications
 permalink: /publication/Journal-papers
-excerpt: 'in this work, we propose a global optimimal framework for optimization problems (convex, non-convex, non-differentiable and discrete) on complete Banach spaces.'
+excerpt: 'In this work, we propose a global optimimal framework for optimization problems (convex, non-convex, non-differentiable and discrete) on complete Banach spaces.'
 date: 2026-03-25
 venue: 'Benelux Meeting on Systems and Control'
 paperurl: 'https://beneluxmeeting.be/2026/uploads/boa2026.pdf'